 As shown in Fig. 4, prominent peaks in the $P{\rm dmc}$ series have correspondence in the source PSD series for the effective source at [47°S, 177°E].
 However, there are some peaks in the latter without correspondence in the former (see the labeled dates in Fig. 4b for examples).
 Note that here the $P{\rm dmc}$ strength is compared to the microseism source PSD at single point in Fig. 4, whereas the effective sources spread over a region.
 One needs to verify if the peak disparities observed from Figs 4(a-b) can be ascribed to the neglect of the spreading of the effective source region.
 To evaluate an overall microseism excitation in the effective source region, the bathymetric effect on P-wave excitation should be considered (in the previous analysis for single point locations, the consideration of bathymetric effect is unnecessary because a scaling over the source PSD series does not change the value of the correlation coefficient between $P{\rm dmc}$ and source PSD).
 Using the equations proposed by Gualtieri et al. (2014) and the bathymetry around NZ (Fig. 5a), we compute the bathymetric amplification factors for P waves at a period of 6.2 s (Fig. 5b; see Fig. S3 for comparisons between the factors calculated following Longuet-Higgins, 1950 and Gualtieri et al., 2014).
-The factors vary largely with locations.
+The factors vary largely over locations.
 Also, note that the $P{\rm dmc}$ phase has different sensitivity to the sources in the effective region, or say, the sources make varying contributions to the $P{\rm dmc}$ signal.
 The power of sources should be weighted in the averaging.
 We obtain the weights by back-projecting the beam power of noise correlations onto a global grid (Fig. 5c; see Supplementary for technical details).
 Figure 5(d) shows the map of annually averaged source PSDs surrounding NZ and Fig. 5(e) shows the map after the modulation of the bathymetric amplification factors in Fig. 5(b).
 The spatial patterns are altered significantly, indicating the importance to account for the bathymetric effect.
-The final source imaging that has been weighted by Fig. 5(c), is plotted in Fig. 5(f).
-It agrees well with the effective source region E determined from the correlation map in Fig. 3(c).
-Replacing the annual PSD map in Fig. 5(d) with daily PSD maps, we obtain maps like Fig. 5(f) for each date.
+The final source imaging that has been weighted by Fig. 5(c), is plotted in Fig. 5(f), which agrees well with the effective source region E determined from the correlation map in Fig. 3(c).
+Replacing the annual

+PSD map in Fig. 5(d) with daily PSD maps, we obtain maps like Fig. 5(f) for each date.

 Averaging over the map leads to the time series of daily intensity in the effective source region (labeled as effective source intensity in Fig. 6).
-Averaging over a wide region has the advantage that the effects of potential source location errors due to the simplification of Earth model for fast travel time calculation, which have been addressed in some single array back-projection studies (e.g., Gal et al., 2015; Nishida & Takagi, 2016), can be largely reduced.
-From Fig. 6, one can see that the new effective source intensity series has almost the same peaks as the source PSD series for [47°S, 177°E] in Fig. 4(b), suggesting that the observed peak disparities are caused by other reasons.
+The new series has almost the same peaks as the series for [47°S, 177°E] in Fig. 4(b), suggesting that the observed peak disparities are caused by other reasons.
 Next, we investigate if the disparities are caused by errors in the simulation of hindcast data or if there are other physical explanations.